ConzZah/DevilutionX_Installer4Linux/README.md

 # DevilutionX_Installer4Linux

-### what this will do:
+The script will download the latest release of DevilutionX based on your systems architecture.

-The download links in the script will always point to the latest release of DevilutionX based on your systems architecture  (which is automatically detected).
+if on Debian or any rpm based distro it will also install the deb / rpm package respectively

-It will then create a directory, download the respective release and extract it.
+if on Alpine it will ask you if you want to install the flatpak version or build from source

-This project was created to get DevilutionX set-up on as many devices as fast as possible. (for LANs 4 example).
+Cheers, ConzZah

 ## Download: